 I’m so confused.
 We don’t have mops, and there isn’t even a floor!
 Groaning inwardly, I grab an imaginary mop and begin wiping it across the “floor”.
 Shelly, Madison, Quinlyn, and I all twist around on our little tarp.
 Shelly and I stick close, while Madison and Quinlyn stay together as well.
 Wait...where’s Meg?

 A hand grasps my shoulder.
 Looking up I see an Inspector.
-The lady pulls me up and to my surprise she begins asking me detailed questions.
+The lady pulls me up and to my surprise, she begins asking me detailed questions.
 She asks me about my old address, my name, my number, and a whole list of personal information.
-I’m ashamed to find that I have forgotten a lot about my family, or anything related to my old life.
-My memories of that are all in shambles.
+I’m ashamed to realize I have forgotten almost everything about my family, or anything related to my old life.
+My memories of anything outside the system are all in shambles.
 The Inspector gives me a hard look.